soffyo/type-graph-node-react/README.md

 [Webpack](https://webpack.js.org/) is used as bundler, featuring [Hot Module Replacement](https://webpack.js.org/concepts/hot-module-replacement/) setup via `webpack-dev-middleware`.

+## Editor

-> if using VSCode, a configuration file is already present for the GraphQL extension.
+If you are using VSCode, a configuration file is already present for the GraphQL extension.

 ## How to use